+1. The CA MUST provide a Random Value unique to the certificate request.
 Except for Onion Domain Names, the CA using this method MUST implement MultiPerspective Issuance Corroboration as specified in Section 3.2.2.9.
-To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. Random Value or Request Token) as the Primary Network Perspective.
+To count as corroborating, a Network Perspective MUST observe the same challenge information

-(Baseline Requirements section 3.2.2.4.18 Agreed-Upon Change to Website v2)
+(Baseline Requirements Section 3.2.2.4.18 Agreed-Upon Change to Website v2)